 A move to the USA in 1965 brought a decline in Monro’s chart fortunes in the UK, but he sustained his career as an in-demand nightclub performer.

-Ill health dogged the singer in the early 1980s and he died from cancer in 1985.
-Ten years later his son Matt Jnr ‘duetted’ with his father on an album of some of Matt Snr’s favourite songs.
+Ill health dogged the singer in the early 1980s, and he died from cancer on 7 February 1985, aged just 54.
+Ten years later, his son Matt Jnr ‘duetted’ with his father on an album of some of Matt Snr’s favourite songs.